 Guidelines & common practices

 Although there are no medical guidelines devoted to EC, most practitioners in Ireland use the ones published by the UK Faculty of Sexual and Reproductive Healthcare.
-In 2015 and 2016 respectively, the Pharmaceutical Society of Ireland issued guidance for pharmacists on the safe supply of non-prescription UPA and LNG EC pills.
+In 2015 and 2016 respectively, the Pharmaceutical Society of Ireland issued guidances for pharmacists on the safe supply of non-prescription UPA and LNG EC pills.
+These were subsequently updated.

 Health care providers sometimes provide general information about EC during regular consultations but rarely prescribe EC in advance of need.
 Health care providers do not require a pregnancy test or a pelvic exam before prescribing EC.